danielrt/MininetFed/README.md

 sudo python basic.py
 ```
 The basic example simulates a federated training using the MNIST dataset, with four clients (each one with it's
-own data and code), and a server.
+own data and code) and a server.
 It consists of the following:

 - **basic.py**: this script defines the MininetFed topology.
 It defines the FL parameters, creates a switch, a broker,
 a server and four clients.
 Then, it runs the training until a stop condition is achieved.